HomeDing/homeding.github.io/classes.md

 ### FileServer.h

-Implementation of the web server request handler to handle access and upload of the files on the SPIFFS file sysem.
+Implementation of the web server request handler to handle access and upload of the files on the SPIFFS file system.

 ### HomeDing.h